 - A University of Iowa swim coach invented the butterfly stroke.

 - John Vincent Atanasoff, a professor at Iowa State College, created the Atanasoff-Berry Computer (ABC), the first electronic digital computer, in the 1940s.
 He had the assistance of Clifford E. Berry, one of his graduate students.

 - Quaker Oats are produced in Cedar Rapids.
 It’s the largest milling facility in the world.

-- The “Hawk-Eye and Iowa Patriot” was the name of a newspaper published from 1839 to 1843.
+- The “Hawk-Eye and Iowa Patriot” was a newspaper published from 1839 to 1843.
 The newspaper publisher was in Burlington.

 - Iowa is sometimes called the Corn State.
 This comes as no surprise as Iowa is the largest producer of corn in the U.S. Located on the northern side of the state, Kossuth County has the highest percentage of corn production, churning out more corn than any of its sister counties.